sammaxfleet/LOSIMPLEDJANGO/README.md

 1.As the user one can use complimentary colours to navigate through the website. **SHOULD HAVE**
 2. The website colours have continuity and the layout from bootstrap. **SHOULD HAVE**

-Epic 8 - Wireframes
-1. As the developer I can create wireframes. **MUST HAVE**

 Epic 9 - CRUD working for the database admin & the User experience.